nmenant/f5-101-lab-Mesos-Marathon/docs/f5-asp-and-controller/f5-asp-and-controller-installation.rst

 To use ASP, we will need setup first the F5 Marathon ASP Controller.

-The first step will be to load the relevant F5 container images into our system. if you use the UDF blueprint, it's already done in our private registry (10.1.10.11:5000)
+The first step will be to load the relevant F5 container images into our system. if you use the UDF blueprint, it's already done in our private registry (10.1.10.11:5000).
+You can also retrieve the version we use with the following command: **sudo docker pull f5networks/marathon-asp-ctlr:1.0.0**

 the official F5 ASP documentation is here: `Install the F5 Kubernetes Application Service Proxy <http://clouddocs.f5.com/containers/v1/kubernetes/asp-install-k8s.html>`_  and `Deploy the F5 Application Service Proxy with the F5 Kubernetes Prox <http://clouddocs.f5.com/containers/v1/kubernetes/asp-k-deploy.html>`_